benc61116/NLP/plan.md

 VALIDATION REQUIREMENT:
 Before completing this step, run a short demo to ensure everything works:
 1. Run majority class baseline on 100 examples from each task
-2. Run zero-shot Llama-2 on 10 examples per task
+2. Run random baseline with multiple seeds
 3. Verify all baseline results are logged to W&B
 4. Check that statistical tests produce reasonable p-values
 5. Validate that confidence intervals are computed correctly